 In determining whether a reasonable person in the plaintiff’s position would have felt free to leave, consider all of the circumstances, including:

-1. the number of officers present;
+(1) the number of officers present;

-2. whether weapons were displayed;
+(2) whether weapons were displayed;

-3. whether the encounter occurred in a public or nonpublic setting;
+(3) whether the encounter occurred in a public or nonpublic setting;

-4. whether the officer’s manner would imply that compliance would be compelled; and
+(4) whether the officer’s manner would imply that compliance would be compelled; and

-5. whether the officers advised the plaintiff that [he] [she] [other pronoun] was free to leave.
+(5) whether the officers advised the plaintiff that [he] [she] [other pronoun] was free to leave.

 [A person acts “intentionally” when the person acts with a conscious objective to engage in particular conduct.
 Therefore, the plaintiff must prove that the defendant intended to [insert